 A Brief History

 On August 12, 1994, major league baseball players went on strike, ending the 1994 major league baseball season and causing the cancellation of the 1994 World Series.
 Sacrilege!
 Any labor dispute that cause the cancellation of anything as publicly visible as the World Series is sure to get attention, though labor or protest strikes outside of the sporting world can also be highly visible or even intrusive to the public at large.
 Today we list “10 Famous Labor or Protest Strikes” that have particular historical interest or consequence.
-What strikes would you add to the list?
 (Note: As denizens of the USA, we tend to be America-centric.
 Feel free to enlighten us about major sports strikes outside of the US and in sports other than the major American variety.
 Thanks.)

 1. Major League Baseball Players, 1994-1995.